CedricAOUN/CedricAOUN/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a Web/Python developper with some knowledge of C# and game development with Unity.
-I'm mostly self-educated, but I also have certificates in Web Developmen at CNAM Univisty, Paris, as well as an online python course at GRETA METEHOR.
+I'm mostly self-educated, but I also have certificates in Web Developmen at CNAM University, Paris, as well as an online python course at GRETA METEHOR.
 Programming is a passion for me, so I can learn and adapt to most languages, technologies and software.
 My capabilities mainly range from Python, Javascript, Wordpress, to softwares like Photoshop, Blender and Unity.

 Professional experience:

 - Une Autre Histoire (http://une-autre-histoire.org/fr/)
-Description: General cleanup and relooking, as well as the addition of an Automatic translation system for new articles, so they are available in French and English.
+Description: General cleanup and relooking, as well as the addition of an automatic translation system for new articles so they are available in French and English.

 - Mission Locale, Portes de la brie (https://portesdelabrie.org/)
 Description: Full wordpress website, with a large number of functionalities such as a contact form, a job listing service, geolocatisation and more.